Table of Contents

 Intake of go ghrit is helpful.

 One can take regularly go ghrita in small doses to improve digestion and nourish body and mind.
 It makes body strong, gives strength, and cures internal dryness.
-Ghee is important for brain.
+Ghee is important for the brain.
 So people who do lots of mental/brain work should regularly eat ghee.
 After intake of ghee one should not drink water immediately.

 In a healthy person with good digestion, moderated amount of ghee is not harmful.
 Too much of anything is harmful.
 Excess intake of ghee can make one obese and pose many other health risks.
 Also eat ghee only according to your body need and digestive ability.